mifi/lossless-cut/README.md

 - *(optional)* If you want to change orientation, press the **rotation** button
 - *(optional)* By default, audio, video and subtitle tracks from the input file will be cut and exported.
 Press the `Tracks` button to customise and/or add new tracks from other files.
 - *(optional)* select a new output format
-- Press the `Export` button (or <kbd>E</kbd>) to run the export
+- **When done, press the `Export` button (or <kbd>E</kbd>) to run the export**
 - Press the **Camera** button (or <kbd>C</kbd>) if you want to take a JPEG/PNG snapshot from the current time
 - If you want to move the original file to trash, press the **trash** button
 - For best results you may need to trial and error with another output format (Matroska takes nearly everything), change keyframe cut mode or disable some tracks, see known issues below.

 Note: The original video file will not be modified.
 Instead, it creates a lossless export to a new file in the same directory as the original file with from/to timestamps.

 Note also that the cut is not precise around the cutpoints, so video before/after the nearest keyframe will be discarded.
-EXIF metadata is preserved.
+EXIF/metadata can be preserved (see Export Options dialog).

 ## Known issues & limitations